Providing Environmental Safety at Minerals Processing Sites

 The coarse aluminum hydrate crystals are filtered and washed over a horizontal belt vacuum filter to remove contaminating process liquor.
 It is then calcined to produce the final product, alumina.

-Copper/Molybdenum Flotation Circuit
+Copper and Molybdenum Flotation Circuit

 Molybdenum (moly) is often produced as a byproduct of copper mining.
 Copper is used for electronics, construction, and metal alloys.
 Moly is mostly used to make metal alloys, and as a catalyst.